Nordlien/PhotoTags-Synchronizer/docs/userguide/config/index.md

 ### Write Windows Xtra atom properties

-Here you can setup what Xtra atoms should be write back to the media file.
+Here you can set up what Xtra atoms should be written back to the media file.

 When Video is selected, data is written back to video files.